Ryan-Haig12/goals-graphql/README.md

 # Goals-Graphql
 This is the GraphQL API dealing with the goals project.
-To see the rules of the goals p

 # Goals Overview
 The goals game derrives from a game my coworker plays with his friends.
 The idea is to have different goals/tasks for the players in the group to aspire to complete on a day to day basis.